robclewley/fovea/README.md

 #####GUI vs. Plotter

-Together, _diagnosticGUI_ and _plotter2D_ provide the front and back ends of Fovea.
+Together, _diagnosticGUI_ and _Plotter_ provide the front and back ends of Fovea.
 The GUI class is intended as the user's point of entry to the system.
 It provides _add_dataPoints()_ to enter pointSet data that may later be visualized with the plotter and comes built in with a number of "basic" widgets (the save, capturePoint, refresh and back buttons), which can be hidden by setting the optional parameter "basic_widgets" as False when the display is initialized with _buildPlotter2D()_.
 The suite of basic widgets can also be extended with the _addWidget()_ method, which saves the user the trouble of creating widget objects with matplotlib and adding them to GUI figures directly.
 For instance, a slider object (ranging from -10 to 10 and initialized at 0) can be added to the figure and connected to the user's callback (self.slideCallback):

 ```python
 gui.addWidget(Slider, callback=self.slideCallback, axlims = (0.1, 0.055, 0.65, 0.03),